TULiberalArts/Political-Science/pages/undergradaute.md

 Learn More about the [Certificate in Political Economy](http://bulletin.temple.edu/undergraduate/liberal-arts/certificate-programs/certificate-political-economy/).

 ## Political Science Honors Program and Distinction in the Major
-The political science honors program gives highly motivated political science students the opportunity to take academically rigorous honors seminars with other honors students.
-You’ll acquire the skills necessary to undertake in-depth independent research on topics of interest.
-The department’s honors program deepens the information literacy goals of the general education requirement and is excellent preparation for graduate school.
+Distinction in Major, also known as the Political Science Honors program, allow exceptional undergraduates to pursue the most rigorous classes and research opportunities.
+Distinction in Major is separate from the University Honors program, and officially appears on the Temple transcript.

-Political science majors who have completed their sophomore year with a 3.5 GPA or above are eligible for the departmental honors program.
-Departmental honors students are allowed to take the junior (POLI 3996) and senior (POLI 4996) capstone.
-Students who pass both capstones with a B or better will graduate with distinction in the major.
-In addition, POLI 3996 counts as an upper-level elective and writing-intensive course and POLI 4996 counts as the senior capstone requirement.
+The program is open to majors who have completed their sophomore year with a minimum 3.5 GPA overall and 3.6 GPA in political science coursework.
+Students must take two honors seminars emphasizing research and writing skills -- the junior honors capstone (POLS 3996) and senior honors capstone (POLS 4996).
+They must pass both with a minimum grade of B+ of which at least one must be A- or better.
+Note that POLS 3996 counts as an upper-level elective and writing-intensive course, and POLS 4996 counts as the senior capstone requirement.
+In special circumstances, honors students may take, in place of one (but no more) of these honors capstones, a regular capstone (POLS 4896) using an approved "honors contract" signed with the instructor.

+Eligible students will be contacted via e-mail in the early weeks of the fall and spring semesters to apply to this honors program.
+Students who believe they are eligible but who were not notified should contact the [Undergraduate Chair](mailto:sean.yom@temple.edu) for more information.

 Learn More about the [Political Science Distinction in Major Honors Program](http://bulletin.temple.edu/undergraduate/liberal-arts/political-science/#distinctioninthemajor)